You are here

 Once your Windows computer is signed in to Active Directory, you may be prompted for "Administrator Rights" when you install new software or update certain packages.
 This is to ensure that malicious software is not installed in the background without your consent or knowledge.

-Many University business applications and updates are available through the AD SCCM service and can be installed by the user with no additional rights, including:
+A number of University business applications and updates are available through the AD Software Center service and can be installed by the user with no additional rights, including:

 - Adobe Acrobat Professional

 - Adobe Flash ActiveX (for Internet Explorer) and Plugin (for Firefox)

 Note: To install the Flash plug in, you must close all web browser windows

 - Java (JRE Enterprise License) Note: This is only available by request

 - Perceptive Content Note: This is only available by request

 - Open the SCCM Software Center:

 Windows 10: Click on the Windows button in your toolbar.

 - In the search bar, type Software Center and a best match option will show up that you can click on.